openreachtech/kiriko-docs/glossary.md

 Public goods are resources that everyone within the ecosystem can use and that benefit society as a whole.
 Public goods play a crucial role in spreading the benefits of technology in the crypto world.
 In the Ethereum and broader crypto ecosystem, examples of public goods include open-source projects, documentation, and educational materials.

 Take [Gitcoin](https://www.gitcoin.co/) as an example.
-This project establishes a system to financially support open-source developers who create tools necessary for crypto, such as wallets and explorers, as a community.
-Without such a system, the convenient tools we use daily might not have existed.
+This project establishes a system to financially support open-source developers who create essential tools for crypto, such as wallets and explorers, as a community.
+Without such a mechanism, the convenient tools we use daily might not have existed.

-Even if a tool cannot generate business profits on its own, if it is beneficial to many people, there needs to be a system to support it and a community mindset that encourages public goods.
+Even if a tool cannot generate business profits on its own, if it is beneficial to many people, there needs to be a mechanism to support it and a community mindset that encourages public goods.